Automattic/wp-calypso/client/components/data/query-users/README.md

 	<tr><th>Required</th><td>No</td></tr>
 </table>

 Limit result set to specific IDs.
+The userIds will be filtered to exclude the current user in order to only request data that is not present yet, as well as to preserve the current user state.